-If the '-link' option appears on the command line, the Gambit linker is invoked to generate the link file from the set of C files specified on the command line or produced by the Gambit compiler.
+If the '-link' or '-exe' options appear on the command line, the Gambit linker is invoked to generate the link file from the set of C files specified on the command line or produced by the Gambit compiler.
 By default the link file is 'last.c', where 'last.c' is the last file in the set of C files.
 When the '-c' option is specified, the Scheme source files are compiled to C files.
-If neither the '-link' or '-c' options appear on the command line, the Scheme source files are compiled to dynamically loadable object files ('.on' extension).
-When a dynamically loadable object file is generated the '-keep-c' option will prevent the deletion of the intermediate '.c' file that is generated.
+When the '-exe' option is specified, the generated C files and link file are compiled and linked using the C compiler to produce an executable program whose name defaults to 'last.exe'.
+When the '-obj' option is specified, the generated C files are compiled using the C compiler to produce object files ('.o' or '.obj' extensions).
+If neither the '-link', '-c', '-exe', '-obj' options appear on the command line, the Scheme source files are compiled to dynamically loadable object files ('.on' extension).
+The '-keep-c' option will prevent the deletion of any intermediate '.c' file that is generated.
 Note that in this case the intermediate '.c' file will be generated in the same directory as the Scheme source file even if the '-o' option is used.

-The '-flat' option is only meaningful when a link file is being generated (i.e. the '-link' option also appears on the command line).
+The '-flat' option is only meaningful when a link file is being generated (i.e. the '-link' or '-exe' options also appear on the command line).
 The '-flat' option directs the Gambit linker to generate a flat link file.
 By default, the linker generates an incremental link file (see the next section for a description of the two types of link files).

-The '-1' option is only meaningful when an incremental link file is being generated (i.e. the '-link' option appears on the command line and the '-flat' option is absent).
+The '-1' option is only meaningful when an incremental link file is being generated (i.e. the '-link' or '-exe' options appear on the command line and the '-flat' option is absent).
 The '-1' option specifies the link file (without the '.c' extension) of the base library to use for the incremental link.
 By default the link file of the Gambit runtime library is used (i.e. '~~lib/gambc.c').